onur-ulusoy/Deep-Learning-Essentials/basics/04_batch_normalization/notes.md

 2. I could not increase the learning rate beyond 0.1 without encountering unstable (exploding) gradients.
 This caused the weights and biases to diverge from the minimum loss points, resulting in extremely slow training — achieving the desired network took up to 50k epochs.

-3. I struggled to set the true values on a large scale, particularly in the regression problem, as doing so caused the loss to spike dramatically, making exploding gradients inevitable.
+3. I struggled to set the true values of dataset on a large scale, particularly in the regression problem, as doing so caused the loss to spike dramatically, making exploding gradients inevitable.

+## Unstable Gradients

+For effective training in the gradient descent algorithm, the gradients must point towards the minimum value of the loss function, guiding the network's weights and biases to converge to that point.
+During each step of gradient descent, parameters (weights and biases) are updated proportionally to their corresponding gradients, steering them toward the optimal values that minimize the loss.

+Consider a weight $w$.
+The formula for updating this parameter during gradient descent is:

+$$
+w_{\text{new}} = w_{\text{old}} - \alpha \left.\frac{\partial L}{\partial w}\right|_{w=w_{\text{old}}}
+$$

+This derivative represents the **gradient** of the loss with respect to the weight.
+For a more in-depth explanation of gradient descent, refer to the section [Backward Propagation Explained](/math_concepts/02_backward_propagation_gd.md).

+### Vanishing Gradients

+The **vanishing gradient problem** occurs when the gradients in certain layers of the network become extremely small, often less than 1.
+Since these gradients are used to compute further gradients through the chain rule (backpropagation), multiplying small gradients together results in even smaller values.
+By the time these values reach the earlier layers of the network, they can be close to zero.

+Additionally, when updating parameters using gradient descent, the already-small gradient is multiplied by the learning rate, which is typically a small value (such as 0.1 or 0.001).
+This results in minimal or no change to the weights, effectively "freezing" the learning process.
+As a result, the weights and biases hardly change, impairing the network’s ability to learn and converge effectively.